csch0/SublimeText-Package-Reloader/Readme.md

 # Package Reloader

-A simple reloader to manage the reload process while developing your own plugin for Sublime Text.
+A simple reloader to manage the reload process of dependency modules in Sublime Text.
+The package reloads changes of a class while developing a plugin on the fly without restarting Sublime Text.

 ## Usage

-To enable the reload of a certain package you have to place an empty *.build* file inside the package directory.
-You do not have to fill the file by yourself, you can just adjust the **mods_load_order**.
-Package Reloader will fill this file automatically, after the first run it could look like this:
+To enable the reload of a certain package you just have to place an empty *.build* file inside the package directory.
+You do not have to fill the file by yourself, just save a file inside the plugin and Package Reloader will fill all the basic informations.
+You can adjust the loading order with **mods_load_order** after the first run.
+After the first run (save of a file in that project) `.build` could look like this:

 	{
+		"automatic_order": true,
+		"iterations": 1,
 		"mods_load_order":
 		[
-			"File Navigator.Tools",
-			"File Navigator.File Navigator",
-			"File Navigator"
+			"File Navigator.py",
-		],
-		"manual_order": false
+			"file_navigator/__init__.py",
+			"file_navigator/tools.py"
+		]
 	}

-The **automatic_order** can true or false, if you are using true the order will be automatically arranged every time you are adding a new source file in inverse order.
-If you are using false, the new item will be just add the end of the list.
-If you for example need to load *File Navigator.File Navigator* before *File Navigator.Tools* change the *.build* like this:
+The **automatic_order** can true or false, if you are using true the order will be automatically arranged every time you are adding a new source file.
+If you are using false, the new item will be just add the end of the list and you can change that on your own.
+If you for example need to load the *file_navigator/tools.py* before *File Navigator.py* just change the *.build* like this:

 	{
+		"automatic_order": false,
+		"iterations": 1,
 		"mods_load_order":
 		[
-			"File Navigator.File Navigator",
-			"File Navigator.Tools",
-			"File Navigator"
+			"File Navigator.py",
-		],
-		"manual_order": true
+			"file_navigator/__init__.py",
+			"file_navigator/tools.py"
+		]
 	}

 ## Installation